 What Introverts and Extroverts Can Learn From Each Other

 I’m embarrassed to admit this, but here I go.
-A few weeks ago my husband and I arrived early to church and sat down in our seats.
+A few weeks ago my husband and I arrived early at church and sat down in our seats.
 I was hungry and wanted to see if there were any snacks, but also torn because I feared that if I got up someone would try to talk to me.

 As soon as I walk in the door each week someone is trying to shake my hand or worse – hug me!
 As my husband and I make our way to our seats we have to say good morning to at least five more people.
 Then after the time of worship, I hear the feared “Turn around and greet at least six people!
 Don’t forget to tell them your name and your favorite color.
 And heck…let’s give each other big hugs today too!”